-- 75. Following an approval visit a veterinary official makes an assessment of the compliance with the approval requirements for the establishment and FBO controls.
-The results of this assessment will be formally confirmed by means of a recommendation to a senior civil servant. - 76.
-In England and Wales a senior civil servant is responsible for decisions on whether or not to grant approval or conditional approval of a food business including any subsequent additional activities at an existing approved establishment. - 77.
-In NI the authorised official is the Head of Operations.
-Approval assessment decisions must be notified to the FBO in writing in the form of an approval document which must include the following details: - a. establishment for which approval is granted; - b. identity of the FBO (refer to Application for Approval section); - c. activities for which approval or conditional approval is granted or refused; and
+- 73.74.
+Following an approval visit a veterinary official makes an assessment of the compliance with the approval requirements for the establishment and FBO controls.
+The results of this assessment will be formally confirmed by means of a recommendation to an authorised official in the FSA Operations Assurance Divisiona senior civil servant. - 74.
+In England and Wales the authorised official in the Operations Assurance Division isa senior civil servant is responsible for making a decision on whether or not to grant approval or conditional approval of a food business including any subsequent additional activities at an existing approved establishment.
+Where approval cannot be granted the CA will refuse approval.
+In such cases, where the establishment is located in Wales the authorised official will discuss the formal recommendation, including supporting evidence with the FSA Wales Director.